Con Air: Plot

-The inmates agree to land at Lerner Airfield, a desert airstrip, and transfer onto another plane owned by Cindino and his cartel.
+The inmates plan to land at Lerner Airfield, a desert airstrip, and transfer onto another plane owned by Cindino and his cartel.
 Poe finds Pinball's corpse trapped in the landing gear and writes a message to Larkin on the body before throwing it out.
 Larkin learns of the news and heads to Lerner after contacting the National Guard.
 Bedford, raiding the cargo, discovers Poe's identity, forcing Poe to kill him.

-The Jailbird is grounded at Lerner, with no sign of the transfer aircraft.
+The Jailbird is grounded at Lerner, a derelict strip next to an aircraft boneyard, with no sign of the transfer aircraft.
 Grissom orders the others to fuel up the plane and prepare for takeoff.
-Poe leaves to find Baby-O a syringe to give him insulin, meeting Larkin and informing him of the situation.
+Poe leaves to find Baby-O a syringe to give him insulin.
+Poe meets Larkin and informs him of the situation.
 They discover Cindino attempting to escape on a hidden private jet, which Larkin sabotages by lowering a crane arm onto it.
-Grissom executes Cindino by igniting the plane's fuel.
+Betrayed, Grissom executes Cindino by igniting the plane's fuel.
 Greene meets a little girl playing tea party near the hangar and is tempted to kill her, but he resists his homicidal urges.
 Johnny 23 spots a National Guard convoy approaching and gives the alarm.
-As the National Guard arrives, the inmates launch an enormous assault, resulting in various casulties, but Larkin uses a bulldozer as a makeshift shield.
-The surviving inmates return to the Jailbird and take flight.
+As the National Guard arrives, the inmates launch an enormous assault in the boneyard, resulting in various casualties, but Larkin uses a bulldozer as a makeshift shield, rallying the remaining guardsmen and forcing the convicts to retreat.
+The surviving inmates return to the Jailbird and get airborne.
+Poe rescues guard Sally Bishop as well.

 Poe's identity is revealed when Bedford's body is found.
-Baby-O takes the blame and is shot by Grissom, when Larkin and Sims' partner, Duncan Malloy, arrive in attack helicopters, damaging the Jailbirds fuel tank.
-Poe takes command of the cockpit, and Larkin instructs him to have the plane land at McCarran International Airport, but Swamp Thing is forced to land it on the Las Vegas Strip, causing mass destruction and killing Johnny 23.
+Baby-O takes the blame and is shot by Grissom, when Larkin and Malloy arrive in attack helicopters, damaging the Jailbirds fuel tank.
+Poe takes command of the cockpit, and Larkin instructs him to have the plane land at McCarran International Airport, but due to damage, Swamp Thing is forced to land it on the Las Vegas Strip, causing mass destruction and killing Johnny 23.
 Grissom, Jones, and Swamp Thing escape on a fire truck, pursued by Poe and Larkin on police motorcycles; the chase results in the deaths of all three escapees.
-Poe reunites with his family and the surviving inmates are apprehended, except for Greene, who gambles in a casino.
+Poe reunites with his family, Baby-O is hospitalized and the surviving inmates are apprehended, except for Greene, who is last seen gambling in a casino.